vpdb/server/TESTS.md

  * `--basic-auth=<user>:<password>` - Adds a basic authentication header to every request.
  * `--auth-header=<header>` - Authorization header.
 Default: `Authorization`.

+### Remote API Tests

+You can also run the API tests against a remote host.
+If the server is running in production mode, some tests will fail, you need to set `email.confirmUserEmail` to `false` in `settings.js` and you must have an empty database.
+But it's a good way to test concurrency issues.

+Run your tests like this:

+	grunt mochaTest --scheme=https --host=staging.vpdb-local --port=443

+For a quick drop-and-create on server side, run:

+	mongo vpdb-staging --eval "db.dropDatabase()" && service nginx restart

+Which will drop the database and respawn the application processes.

 ## Frontend Tests